fspirgi/filejuggler/README.md

 # filejuggler

+## Description

 makefile like execution environment in a rather early stage but already usable

-Commands:
+## Commands

-copy "targetdir"
+- copy "targetdir"

-move "targetdir"
+- move "targetdir"

-unlink
+- unlink

-convert [du]
+- convert [du]

-exists (this command really does not make any sense, if you find out why, you understood the program.
+- exists (this command really does not make any sense, if you find out why, you understood the program.
 It took me a while.)

-grep "regexp" [verbose]
+- grep "regexp" [verbose]

-age "min" "max"
+- age "min" "max"

-not "func"
+- not "func"

-noweep "func"
+- noweep "func"

-rename "regexp" "to"
+- rename "regexp" "to"

-log "something"
+- log "something"

-match "regexp"
+- match "regexp"

-nonexisting commands are given to the system command interpreter
+- nonexisting commands are given to the system command interpreter

-prepend the command with "noweep" to let it return always successfully
+Prepend the command with "noweep" to let it return always successfully.

-targets and dependencies
+## Targets and Dependencies

 target: [dep1 dep2 dep3 ...]